Family Educational Rights and Privacy Act (FERPA)

-If concerns about the accuracy or appropriateness of a student’s educational records maintained by the school, the parent/guardian is encouraged to inform the principal.
+If concerns arise about the accuracy or appropriateness of a student’s educational records maintained by the school, the parent/guardian is encouraged to inform the principal.
 The principal will meet with the parent/guardian and attempt to resolve the matter.
 If the concern is not satisfactorily resolved within 30 school days, the parent/guardian will have the opportunity for a hearing before the Superintendent or designee.
 The request for the hearing must be made in writing.
 The hearing will be held within a reasonable time following the request.
 More information is available in the student records policies in the administrative policies section of the district website.

 If a parent/guardian is still not satisfied following this process, the parent can insert into the Challenge of Records a written explanation.